-In March 1942, press photographers documented members of the United States Army partaking in some rest and relaxation at a barracks in Northern Ireland.
+In March 1942, press photographers documented members of the U.S. Army in downtime at barracks and the recovery of damaged Royal Air Force planes in Co.
+Down.

 In June 1943, U.S. Army Major General Russell P. Hartle wrote from A.P.O.
 305 responding to an invitation from the Ulster Kerry Blue Terrier Club in Belfast.